kruize/autotune/tests/test_plans/test_plan_rel_0.2.md

 * Fix datasource missing issue on pod restart
 * Environment variable error found in the log
 * Removed the autotune job from the PR check workflow
+* Ensure access to the variable is synchronized

 ---